gmendes-bm/gmendes-bm/README.md

 # About Me:
+I am a third-year Engineering Physics student at Instituto Superior Técnico.
+My academic background has provided me with strong problem-solving and analytical skills, supported by advanced training in mathematics, physics, and engineering.

+In parallel with my studies, I have developed a strong interest in software engineering, with a particular focus on web development.
+I have gained experience working with programming languages such as Python and JavaScript, and have engaged with concepts in algorithms, data structures, and object oriented programming.
+I also have experience using version control systems such as Git in collaborative and individual development contexts.

-I am currently in my third year of a Bachelor's in Engineering Physics at Instituto Superior Técnico in Lisbon.
-My academic journey has allowed me to develop technical skills such as programming, Robot Operating System (ROS), and Git, while deepening my understanding of fundamental physics and engineering principles.<br><br>Before joining Instituto Superior Técnico, I graduated with honors from Colégio Vasco da Gama, where I consistently ranked among the top students.
+Before joining Instituto Superior Técnico, I graduated with honors from Colégio Vasco da Gama, where I consistently ranked among the top students.
 I was recognized with the Merit Diploma, Excellence Board (Diploma de Mérito, Quadro de Excelência) for my exceptional academic performance, maintaining a GPA of 19.5/20.
-My high school years provided me with a strong academic foundation in mathematics, physics, and engineering, as well as valuable experiences in leadership and teamwork.<br><br>I am passionate about applying my knowledge to solve real-world problems and look forward to furthering my career in engineering.
+My high school years provided me with a strong academic foundation in mathematics, physics, and engineering, as well as valuable experiences in leadership and teamwork.

+I am passionate about applying my knowledge to solve real-world problems and look forward to furthering my career in software engineering.
 I am actively seeking opportunities to gain practical experience through internships or research projects that will allow me to contribute and grow in the field.

 * ✉️  Contact me at [gmendes.bm@gmail.com](mailto:gmendes.bm@gmail.com)

-## 🌐 Socials:
+## 🌐 Contact:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/gmendes-bm) [![email](https://img.shields.io/badge/Email-D14836?logo=gmail&logoColor=white)](mailto:gmendes.bm@gmail.com)

 <br><br>